Lyon-Dong/Lyon-Dong/README.md

-- 👋 Hi, I’m @Lyon Dong
+- 👋 Hi, I’m Lyon Dong

 <!---
 Lyon-Dong/Lyon-Dong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.